dimkaua/vite-portfolio/README.md

 # React + Vite

-npm create vite@latest
+npm create vite@latest,

-npm install
+npm install,

-npm run dev
+npm run dev,

-npm run build
+npm run build,

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.